sakshamtaneja21/incubator-superset/README.md

 * An extensible, high granularity security model allowing intricate rules on who can access which product features and datasets.
     Integration with major
-    authentication backends (database, OpenID, LDAP, OAuth, REMOTE_USER, ...)
+    authentication backends (database, OpenID, LDAP, OAuth, REMOTE_USER, ......)
-* A lightweight semantic layer, allowing to control how data sources are exposed to the user by defining dimensions and metrics
+* A lightweight semantic layer, allowing to control how data sources are. exposed to the user by defining dimensions and metrics.
-* Out of the box support for most SQL-speaking databases
+* Out of the box support for most SQL-speaking databases.
-* Deep integration with Druid allows for Superset to stay blazing fast while slicing and dicing large, realtime datasets
+* Deep integration with Druid allows for Superset to stay blazing fast while. slicing and dicing large, realtime datasets.
-* Fast loading dashboards with configurable caching
+* Fast loading dashboards with configurable caching.

 Database Support